The Orla Kiely Fashion Brand Shuts Up Shop

-The latest tale to add to a summer and now autumn of high street woe is the collapse of the Irish fashion brand Orla Kiely, with the group’s shops in London’s Covent Garden and King’s Road, and in Kildare in Ireland, now closed.
+The latest tale to add to a summer and now autumn of high street woe is the collapse of the Irish fashion brand Orla Kiely.
+The group’s shops in London’s Covent Garden and King’s Road and in Kildare, Ireland, are now closed.

 Although the fashion side of the business has collapsed into administration, Orla Kiely’s Home and Design licensing business is still trading and is not expected to be affected.
-It’s thought that the homeware will continue to be sold through a number of distribution partners.
+Homeware is thought to continue being sold through a number of distribution partners.

 The Insolvency Process has Begun

-The Irish designer, known as the ‘queen of prints’, said that the business was entering into voluntary liquidation “following various challenges the company has faced over the past few years, both in the UK and abroad”.
+The Irish designer, known as the ‘queen of prints,’ said the business was entering voluntary liquidation “following various challenges the company has faced over the past few years, both in the UK and abroad.”

-Insolvency practitioners have already been appointed to handle the winding down of the business but they are hopeful that the fashion brand could be saved from total collapse.
-It’s thought there could be a number of interested parties willing to buy some or all of the business once it is free from the burden of existing creditors.
+Insolvency practitioners have already been appointed to handle the winding down of the business, but they are hopeful that the fashion brand could be saved from total collapse.
+It’s thought that a number of interested parties could be willing to buy some or all of the business once it is free from the burden of existing creditors.

 It’s understood that about 40 of the group’s 50-plus staff in-store and at the brand’s head office in Fitzrovia have been made redundant and were reportedly told the retailer did not have enough funds to pay their salaries.
 However, it is hoped that if a buyer is found, some jobs could be saved.